China

 3. Chardonnay: Chardonnay, one of the white grape varieties cultivated in China, thrives in cooler climate conditions.
 It requires well-drained, fertile soils and benefits from cooler night temperatures, which help maintain acidity levels in the grapes.
 This grape is sensitive to spring frosts but adapts well to a range of soil types, from limestone to clay and gravel.

-4. Italian Riesling: Italian Riesling, another white variety, prefers cooler, continental climates.
+4. Riesling: Riesling, another white variety, prefers cooler, continental climates.
 It requires a long, cool growing season for proper development and ripening.
 The grape is known for its hardiness, especially in cold winter conditions, and does best in well-drained, slightly acidic soils.
 It’s particularly sensitive to drought conditions, requiring consistent moisture throughout the growing season.

 Each of these grape varieties contributes uniquely to the tapestry of China's wine industry, with their specific agricultural and climatic requirements shaping the landscape of Chinese viticulture.